Lily Allen: 2012–2018: Sheezus and No Shame

 In June 2012, Allen confirmed she was in the studio working with Greg Kurstin on new music.
 She later changed her professional name from Lily Allen to Lily Rose Cooper and appeared on the track "True Love" on Pink's sixth studio album, The Truth About Love, released in September 2012.
 In February 2013, she performed live at a Paris fashion show produced by Mark Ronson in what she called her "mumback", and foreshadowed the release of a new album "inspired by her experiences of motherhood" by the end of 2013.
 In August 2013, she changed her professional name back to Lily Allen and tweeted new music would be arriving "soon".

 In November 2013, Allen recorded a cover of Keane's "Somewhere Only We Know" for the John Lewis Christmas advert with a portion of the song's sales earnings donated to Save the Children's Philippine Typhoon Appeal campaign.
 Released as a download single, it reached number one in the UK singles chart on 24 November.
 On 12 November 2013, Allen premiered the video for her new song "Hard Out Here" on her official website.
 The song was released as a download the following week and entered the UK singles chart at number nine, giving Allen two simultaneous top ten hit singles.
+Allen's November 2013 video for "Hard out Here" was accused of being racist for its use of mostly black dancers in an allegedly "disapproving" manner.
+Allen responded that ethnicity was not a factor in hiring the dancers, and the video was a lighthearted satirical look at objectification of women in modern pop music.
+In November 2016, Allen apologised for the video in an interview with Annie Mac, stating "I definitely wanted to make a feminist statement.
+But I was guilty of assuming that there was a one-size-fits-all where feminism is concerned."
 In December 2013, Allen was announced as one of the newest signees at Warner Bros.
 Records due to Warner Music Group acquiring Parlophone from Universal Music Group in May 2013.
 On 13 January 2014, the song "Air Balloon" was premiered on BBC Radio 1 and was released on 2 March 2014, as the second single from Allen's third studio album Sheezus.
 The album was released on 5 May 2014.
 Allen performed at the Glastonbury Festival 2014.